jonmak08/alloy-ui-exercises/02-components/README.md

 * We are ready to actually create the `aui-scheduler` instance now.
 We use the `new` operator and specify additional attributes to configure it.
    * `boundingBox` is where the scheduler will be placed on the page.
    * `date` is the date that the scheduler first displays when it is loaded.
    * `eventRecorder` is the event recorder we created in the last step.
-It is how the schdule is edited dynamically.
+It is how the schedule is edited dynamically.
    * `items` are any events that you want to include automatically.
 In this case, they are the events we made at the beginning
    * `render` is set to `true` so that the scheduler renders when the page is loaded.
    * `views` are the different ways to display events we created in the last step and are passed in as an array